MStrzezon/FlightBERT_PP/README.md

 `model_path`: String.
 The checkpoint model path for the traning or testing. `default=''`

+`sliding_window_step`: String.
+The step size for the sliding window during data processing.

 To train the FlightBERT++ framework, use the following command.